 Factors 3 and 4 above further enable this blind spot.
 What’s at stake here is that we separate these three interrelated activities: the way we think, speak, and deliver our word.
 Time, however, reveals these gaps.
 Consider …

 — How do we DELIVER on our word or follow through on items or projects?
-For instance, when I sign agreements do I act on promises, payments or activities in a timely manner?
+For instance, when I sign agreements do I act on promises, payments, or activities in a timely manner?
 Do I deliver on promises to colleagues on time?
-Do I respond to requests or offers when I said?
+Do I respond to requests or offers when I said or in a timely manner?
 All these situations require honoring time as in deadlines, timeframes, predictions, or expectations.

 — Time REVEALS Awareness.
 This may seem backward.
 Most of us are concerned about our awareness of time, but what if time itself reveals our awareness of our self and our choices?

-- In essence, “Time” will reveal gaps in awareness of our intentions, agreements, or actions.
+- In essence, “Time” will reveal the gap in awareness between our intentions, actions, and agreements.

 6. Not willing to Break my Word (that integrity equals keeping my word).